adampawelczyk/Currency-Converter/README.md

 4. Enable "Developer mode" in the top right corner.
 5. Click on "Load unpacked" and select the folder where you downloaded the extension files.

+Alternatively, you can install the extension directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/currency-converter/alhjppeeeklkfjecgipijppbgnmgipnh?hl=en-US&utm_source=ext_sidebar).

 ## Usage

 1. Browse any webpage containing currency values.